 “I do not want my new works to be generated in a market or audience of any kind.” – Vincent Gallo

-In an industry where there is an over-saturation of artistic efforts, it is inevitable that a lot of good films fly by under the radar and are regrettably banished to the realm of obscurity.
-It is getting increasingly difficult to keep track of such works because many of our watchlists are curated by algorithms.
+In an industry where there is an over-saturation of artistic efforts, it is inevitable that many good films fly by under the radar and are regrettably banished to the realm of obscurity.
+It is getting increasingly difficult to keep track of such works because many of our watchlists are curated by algorithms, and that can end up providing entertainment echo chambers.

 In a recent interview, acclaimed filmmaker Martin Scorsese complained about this contemporary phenomenon, “In the press and the popular culture, what’s happening… it’s becoming sadly common to see cinema marginalized and devalued, and in this situation categorised sort of as a form of comfort food.”